atex-ovi/DownloaderX/README.md

         └── validateUrl.js   # URL validation utility
 ```

+> [!TIP]
-> **Tip:** You can customize each feature module or add new downloaders by following the existing module pattern.
+> You can customize each feature module or add new downloaders by following the existing module pattern.

 <br>

-## Disclaimer
+> [!CAUTION]

-WhatsApp is a trademark of WhatsApp Inc.
+> WhatsApp is a trademark of WhatsApp Inc.
+>

-This bot uses the [**atexovi-baileys**](https://www.npmjs.com/package/atexovi-baileys) library, which is open-source and unofficial.
+> This bot uses the [**atexovi-baileys**](https://www.npmjs.com/package/atexovi-baileys) library, which is open-source and unofficial.
+>

-Use this bot at your own risk and avoid spam or abuse.
+> Use this bot at your own risk and avoid spam or abuse.

 <br>